 2.1.1.
 The test is conducted according to the following procedure:

-(a) For pre-conditioning, the container is fuelled with liquid hydrogen to the specified maximum filling level.
+(a) For pre-conditioning, the container LHSS is fuelled with liquid hydrogen to the specified maximum filling level.
 Hydrogen is subsequently extracted until it meets half filling level, and the system is allowed to completely cool down for at least 24 hours and a maximum of 48 hours;

-(b) The container is filled to the specified maximum filling level;
+(b) The container LHSS is filled to the specified maximum filling level;

-(c) The container is pressurized until boil-off pressure is reached;
+(c) The container LHSS is pressurized until boil-off pressure is reached;

 (d) The test lasts for at least another 48 hours after boil-off started and is not terminated before the pressure stabilizes.
 Pressure stabilization has occurred when the average pressure does not increase over a two hour period.